-In March 2020, we drew the maximum amount available under our \$100.0 million line of credit agreement, but have since repaid the entire amount as of June 30, 2020.
-Refer to Note 9 - Debt to the Consolidated Financial Statements included herein for additional information.
 Our revolving credit facility is, and is expected to be, at variable rates of interest and expose us to interest rate risk.
 Although any short-term borrowings under our revolving credit facility would likely be insensitive to interest rate changes, interest expense on short-term borrowings will increase and decrease with changes in the underlying short-term interest rates.
-For example, assuming we continued to have our revolving facility drawn up to its maximum borrowing capacity of \$100.0 million, based on the applicable LIBOR and margin in effect as of June 30, 2020, each quarter point of change in interest rates would result in a \$0.3 million change in our annual interest expense.
+For example, assuming our revolving facility is drawn up to its maximum borrowing capacity of \$100.0 million, based on the applicable LIBOR and margin in effect as of September 30, 2020, each quarter point of change in interest rates would result in a \$0.3 million change in our annual interest expense.